 Bottom line

 I’d argue that Hyatt’s lifetime Globalist status is the most valuable lifetime hotel status out there.
-Not only do you get all the standard perks associated with Globalist status, but you also get a free night certificate annually, as well as four suite upgrade awards you can use to confirm an upgrade at the time of booking.
+Not only do you get all the standard perks associated with Globalist status, but you also get a free night award annually, as well as four suite upgrade awards and five Guest of Honor awards

 To Hyatt loyalists, what do you make of Hyatt’s lifetime Globalist status?
 Are there any questions about lifetime Globalist status you still have?